 Since I love to preach about and pride myself in being able to put my nose for the bargain to good use, I wouldn’t say I’m a brand conscious person, particularly when it comes to household appliances.
 I mean it’s kind of counter-productive if you’re going to be spending the whole morning navigating the open-air markets for the best deals you can get in fresh ingredients and then go back home to prepare that food using appliances and tools which are only expensive as a result of the name brand they carry.

 That said however, there are some brands which I tend to gravitate more towards than others, but that’s only because of the quality they offer.
 Still, the price factor comes into play because it is after all about how well they perform in doing their intended job and how long they last and perform well.
-I recently had to replace a blender that had died and in all honestly it had served me really well over the years, in which case I replaced it with a more modern juicer, but the jury is still out because modern day appliances just don’t seem to be built like those of the good old days.
+I recently had to replace a blender that had died and in all honestly, it had served me really well over the years, in which case I replaced it with a more modern juicer, but the jury is still out because modern-day appliances just don’t seem to be built like those of the good old days.
+It is lucky that we have companies like First American Home Warranty so we can get our appliances covered, just annoying they don’t last like they used to!

 Things don’t seem to last that long anymore and the new juicer is more than holding its own so far, but I don’t know — the materials used just doesn’t seem like something I’d use to knock an intruder over the head with.
 It’s not all the way flimsy, but in comparison to say the blender my parents had in our kitchen growing up and even the blender which I had that had reached the end of its life cycle, this new juicer and actually all the others I had a feel for in the store before buying just doesn’t feel like it’s made out of durable materials.

 On top of that it’s getting harder and harder to find a repairman who can actually fix appliances that break these days.
+While there are companies out there, like Repair Giant, which will try and fix your appliance, sometimes it can be tricky to find one local to your area.
 The general consensus seems to be one of replacing over repairing, the worst of which case is when the entire appliance needs replacing and not just the problem area identified.

 The struggle is real and in a sense always leads one back to some of the trusted brands which are emerging in modern times since some of the old-school names in home appliance production seem to be falling victim to the times as well.
 So with appliances such as kettles, if you spot what is something like a very distinctive Russell Hobbs kettle, go for that original one and spend those few extra pounds as opposed to going for a cheaper version bearing a different name which you barely recognise.